Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “I don’t think that’s way the duke sees things.
-He calls himself Morr’s ‘most obedient’ servant, and claims all he has done was so he can better defeat the undead.”
+He calls himself Morr’s ‘most obedient’ servant, and claims all he has done was so he can more certainly defeat the undead.”

 “You said as much in summer, didn’t you?
 How he would be the hero when the time came.”

-“I did,” said Ottavio, rolling his eyes.
+“I did,” said Ottaviano, rolling his eyes.
 “I just didn’t expect it all to work out so well for him.”

 “Apart from the death of his son.”

 “In name he might.
-But in truth he’ll be ruling.”
+But in truth it’ll be him that rules.”

-“He will,” agreed Ottaviano.
-“I think the man wants to rule all Tilea.
-I think he wants to be a king – they’re even calling the war the ‘War of the Princes’.
+“Aye,” agreed Ottaviano.
+“I think that man wants to rule all Tilea.
+I think he wants to be a king – they’re even calling it the ‘War of the Princes’.
 But I counted only one real prince.”

 “Dukes, princes, lords – they’re all much of a muchness to me.
 And arch-lectors too.”
 Baccio snorted, then looked his friend in the eye.
 “Are we really going to join this crusade?”